zencodex/package-make/README.md

 **Why I re-implement (don't use `nwidart/laravel-modules`)?**

-1. Too many commands that I have never used.
+1. `nwidart/laravel-modules` stubs injected `module_path`, you can't remove it in production.
-2. Just required in devepopment, should remove it in production.
+2. Just a standard composer package, you don't need `nwidart/laravel-modules` to manage modules.
-3. `nwidart/laravel-modules` stubs injected `module_path`, you can't remove it in production.
+3. Update some stubs and folders structure, keep it like laravel.
-4. Laravel SerivceProvider should be enought, don't need `nwidart/laravel-modules` to manage modules.
+4. You can remove this package in production, Just required in devepopment.

 So I seperate new one `zencodex/package-make`, resovled above issues.